grpc/grpc.io/content/en/docs/languages/go/generated-code.md

 These methods have the following signature on the generated service interface:
 `Foo(*MsgA, grpc.ServerStreamingServer[*MsgB]) error`

-In this context, `MsgA` is the single request from the client, and , and `grpc.ServerStreamingServer` represents the  server side of server-to-client stream of response type `MsgB`.
+In this context, `MsgA` is the single request from the client, and `grpc.ServerStreamingServer` represents the server side of server-to-client stream of response type `MsgB`.

-`<ServiceName>_FooServer` has a  `grpc.SreverStreamingServer` interface that takes `MsgB` i.e. the response type as the input:
+`<ServiceName>_FooServer` has a `grpc.ServerStreamingServer` interface that takes `MsgB`, i.e. the response type, as the input.

 ```go
 type <ServiceName>_FooServer = grpc.ServerStreamingServer[*MsgB]
 ```

-The `grpc.SreverStreamingServer` has a `Send(*MsgB)` method and has `ServerStream` embedded in it.
+The `grpc.ServerStreamingServer` has a `Send(*MsgB)` method and has `ServerStream` embedded in it.
 The server-side handler can send a stream of protobuf messages to the client through this parameter’s `Send` method.
 End-of-stream for the server-to-client stream is caused by the return of the handler method.

 ### Client-streaming methods